VirtuOz/smart-router/README.md

 2. `ui` simulates a UI.
 It can request to *talk* to the external `service`.
 3. `service` is an external service to which some messages can get routed.

-Use `mocha` from the command line to launch the tests.
+Use `npm test` from the command line to launch the tests.

 LICENSE
 =======